 The enforcement of competition law in the digital economy has been, and will remain, a clear priority of FCO enforcement.
-The last reform of the Act against Restraints of Competition provided the FCO with additional powers vis-à-vis companies, such as platforms and networks, with gatekeeper functions on multisided markets which do not necessarily need to dominate such markets.
-The FCO can determine such significance across markets and preventively prohibit the following conduct:
+The last reform of the ARC provided the FCO with additional powers vis-à-vis companies, such as platforms and networks, with gate keeper functions on multi-sided markets which do not necessarily need to dominate such markets.
+The FCO can determine such a significance across markets and preventively prohibit the following conduct:

-- giving preference to the company's own offers over those of competitors when providing access to supply and sales markets (self-referencing); - taking measures that hinder other companies in their business activities on supply or sales markets, if the company's activities are important for access to those markets; - directly or indirectly hindering competitors in a market in which the company can rapidly expand its position, even without being dominant; - creating or appreciably raising barriers to entry by processing relevant data collected by the company, or otherwise hindering other companies or requiring business conditions that permit such processing; - denying or making more difficult the interoperability of products or services or the portability of data, thereby hindering competition;

-- providing other companies with inadequate information about the scope, quality or success of the service provided or contracted for, or otherwise making it difficult for them to assess the value of that service; and - demanding advantages for the treatment of offers from another company which are not in reasonable proportion to the reason for the demand.
+- giving preference to its own offers over those of competitors when providing access to supply and sales markets (self-referencing); - taking measures that hinder other companies in their business activities on supply or sales markets if the company's activities are important for access to these markets; - directly or indirectly hindering competitors in a market in which the company can rapidly expand its position, even without being dominant; - creating or appreciably raising barriers to entry by processing relevant data collected by the company, or otherwise hindering other companies, or requiring business conditions that permit such processing; - denying or making more difficult the interoperability of products or services or the portability of data, thereby hindering competition; - providing other companies with inadequate information about the scope, quality or success of the service provided or contracted for, or otherwise make it difficult for them to assess the value of that service; and - demanding advantages for the treatment of offers from another company which are not in reasonable proportion to the reason for the demand.

-However, so far, there have been no cases in this regard.
+However, so far, there has been only one case in this regard.
 In its analysis of mergers involving internet platforms, the FCO will consider factors such as: